The Spring No One Noticed

 Are You Alive—Or Somewhere They Ask Your Name?

-What if you no longer remembered your name, your achievements, or your fears?
-Star Trek’s android Data leads us to a place where life doesn’t exist between two opposites–but in the space where they breathe together.
+What if your name, your achievements, and even your fears were forgotten?
+Star Trek’s android Data leads us to the threshold where opposites no longer divide—they breathe as one.
 Like a butterfly that exists only because it isn’t eternal.
-Like a heart that recognizes life when all stories have fallen away.
+Like a heart that remembers life when all stories have gone quiet.

 Chaos, Zombies, and a Lawnmower—Just an Ordinary Tuesday